micangdao/defectanswersheetimage/README.md

 # defectanswersheetimage
 This dataset includes four typical defects, cloud blemish, pen scratch, rubbing smudge and scanned line in scanned image of Chinese answer sheet.
-All the sample image can be downloaded from baidu disk https://pan.baidu.com/s/188C6h-tUufLFC78zk9cW4w?pwd=iuvj
+All the sample images can be downloaded from baidu disk https://pan.baidu.com/s/188C6h-tUufLFC78zk9cW4w?pwd=iuvj

 1. Cloud blemish is one kind of defects, which is like cloud and exists in random position.
 One sample image with cloud blemish is shown as below.
 ![1](https://github.com/user-attachments/assets/38338736-d611-4541-8427-c982178f7d5e)